 Build a powerful, online-selling machine for your business in a few simple steps.

 Inxeption provides a single, visual, and intelligent platform to promote, sell, and manage your products and services online.
-Whether you make forklifts, hitches, or LED lights, we make it simple to sell.
+Whether you make specialty chemicals, sports gear, or LED lights, we make it simple to sell.

-For high volume transactions, the Inxeption Cart is a sophisticated shopping cart that includes options for purchase orders, financing, and other capabilities.
+For high volume transactions, the Inxeption Cart is a sophisticated shopping cart that includes options for checking out via purchase orders, financing, electronic contracts, and other capabilities.
 We also offer analytics and marketing dashboards that allow a merchant to monitor sales and better understand how to serve customers.

 Frequently Asked Questions